mkXultra/claude-code-mcp/README.md

 ## Key Use Cases

-This server, through its unified `claude_code` tool, unlocks a wide range of powerful capabilities by giving your AI direct access to the Claude Code CLI.
+This server, through its unified `run` tool, unlocks a wide range of powerful capabilities by giving your AI direct access to both Claude and Codex CLI tools.
 Here are some examples of what you can achieve:

 1.  **Code Generation, Analysis & Refactoring:**
     -   `"Generate a Python script to parse CSV data and output JSON."`